- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing

 Racing Victoria operates various websites (Website) as follows:

 Collection and Purpose (including Cookies)

 Racing Victoria may collect personal information from an individual in the course of an individual’s visit to a Website where that individual inputs personal information, which includes but is not limited to situations, where a person:

 - signs up to receive a newsletter; or

 - enters a competition or participates in a promotion.

 The purposes for which Racing Victoria collects personal information from users of its Website include:

-- providing the individual with the best service experience possible on a Website;
+- providing the individual with the best service experience possible on a Website (such as improving functionality);

 - conducting competitions and promotions; and